JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/sunday/hot-fudge-sunday-for-2025-02-09.md

 >
 Before my current position, I was a Senior Partner Development Manager at Amazon Web Services (AWS), where my responsibilities included leading strategic partnership frameworks and initiatives.
 In this capacity, I successfully launched four new offers integrated with professional and managed services.
 My efforts led to transformative changes in partner processes and metrics, improving the results of our partnerships by 50%.
 These achievements were instrumental in driving significant growth and enhancing the overall partner ecosystem at AWS.
 >
-Before AWS, I managed business development solutions at Insight, focusing on cloud and data center transformations.
+Before AWS, I managed business development solutions at Insight, focusing on cloud and datacenter transformations.
 My work involved optimizing key business segments, managing substantial investments, and directing innovative solution architectures that accounted for 80% of Cisco’s $1 billion business.
 My strategic initiatives resulted in a 39% revenue increase and an 11% growth in services in FY20 alone.
 >
 Throughout my career, I have been deeply involved in program development, digital marketing, and integrating marketing strategies that amplify community outreach and fundraising efforts.
 My approach has consistently been to leverage digital media and marketing to expand reach and impact, underscoring my commitment to not just meeting but exceeding organizational goals.
 >